Design Patterns in Java

 }

-Step 7: Create a FactoryCreator class to get the factories by passing an information such as
+Step 7: Create a FactoryCreator class to get the factories by

 Bank or Loan.